-Currently SCDDSN will receive payment for the listing of services identified in Appendix I, I-2a.
+Effective for services provided on or after April 1, 2022, SCDDSN Boards will have the ability to receive payment directly for the listing of services identified in Appendix I, I-2a.

 e.
 Amount of Payment to State or Local Government Providers.